opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/sFractal/README.md

 *  [OpenC2_sbom_query](./OpenC2_sbom_query.json) is an example command to query for an sbom from blinky_maha
 *  [OpenC2_sbom_response](./OpenC2_sbom_response.json) is an example blinky_maha sbom response

-### 4.2 BlinkyHaHa
+### 4.4 BlinkyHaHa
-Ditto BlinkyMaHa except using HTTP API (ie https://docs.oasis-open.org/openc2/open-impl-https/v1.1/cs01/open-impl-https-v1.1-cs01.html)
+Ditto BlinkyMaHa except using HTTP API (ie https://docs.oasis-open.org/openc2/open-impl-https/v1.1/cs01/open-impl-https-v1.1-cs01.html). sFractal was OBE so a physical BlinkyHaHa was not brought to USC.

-### 4.3 TwinklyMaHa
-* "Twinkly" - this is the digital twin of Blink ie hello world of IoT ie blinking lights but done on a webpage.
-* MaHa - same as BlinkyMaHa

-Basically this is the digital twin of BlinkyMaHa.

-An older version is available at https://twinklymaha-prod-q353uyxfhq-uk.a.run.app/ but will be updated prior to event.
+Note this worked 3 villages ago several years back.
+It will be brought out of mothball for a future village.
+For now, use handwaving.

-### 4.4 TwinklyHaHa
+### 4.5 TwinklyHaHa
 ditto TwinklyMaHa but HTTP (ie it's digital twin of BlinkyHaHa).

-### 4.5 OpenC2_Test
-The webserver is used to test the other sFractal devices (and other people's if desired).
-It consists of a server that a human can control
-(via the web interface) what OpenC2 commands are sent to which devices (and see what comes back).
+TwinklyHaHa is in a similar state to BlinkyHaHa.

 ### 4.6 QuadBlockQuiz
 QuadBlockQuiz is a 'falling blocks' game combined with a trivia quiz and designed to teach supply chain security concepts and all the stuff associated with CASP.
-A special CASP version will be available for the event.
+A special CASP version was to be available for the event, but sFractal got OBE.
 Note the SBOM is available for QBQ and the website itself can be a node for for interworking (besides being fun to play).
-Older copy is at https://quadquiz-q353uyxfhq-uk.a.run.app/ and will be updated by event
+The copy is still at https://quadquiz-q353uyxfhq-uk.a.run.app/ and will be updated or future events.

+Other projects are welcome to each have their own 'category' of quiz questions.
+Please submit suggestions to sFractal.

 ## 5. Planned Use Cases
 See Section 3.